- Less than 1 in 4 campaigns reach their fundraising goals, and many campaigns no doubt fail for lack of insight into

 Crowdfunding Demographics: The Bedrock of Success

 Your challenge as a crowdfunder is to identify, reach and woo your target audience.
 Sure, you can get lucky and wing it.
 A broken clock is right twice a day.
 But perhaps this explains the high failure rate of crowdfunding campaigns.

-For best results, you’ll want to research your customers and compile their crowdfunding demographics into a marketing persona.
+You’ll want to research your customers and compile their crowdfunding demographics into a marketing persona for best results.
 Use this resource to guide your crowdfunding marketing strategy and content creation to success.

 Heard of our exclusive new crowdfunding shipping tool, Easyship Collect?
 It’s the only shipping tool for crowdfunding.
 Now you can handle shipping after your campaign, plus offer backers a premium experience plus shipping insurance.